 Entertainment Law Society

-The purpose of this organization shall be to further cultivate the interest of students who are interested in legal topics that focus on areas which may include but are not limited to entertainment and media, music, advertising, copyright, trademark, television and radio, publishing, and art, by organizing various events with law students and professionals in the industry.
+ELS helps promote student interest in legal topics related to entertainment and media, music, advertising, copyright, trademark, television and radio, publishing, and art, by organizing various events with law students and professionals in the industry.

 Environmental Law Society